Contextual Data Policy Statement

 What contextual data do we use?

-For 2017 entry, the following contextual information about applicants will be made available to Admissions Tutors (1 and 2 for applicants domiciled in the UK only):
+The following contextual information about applicants is made available to Admissions Tutors (1 and 2 for applicants domiciled in the UK only):

 - Residence in an area with low participation rates in higher education (POLAR).

 - Residence in a deprived neighbourhood (Indices of Multiple Deprivation rankings).